NetinhoDaCosta/DC_Renderman_Denoiser_v0.1/README.md

-# DC-vfx_renderman_denoiser
+# DC_Renderman_Denoiser
-Allows Pixar Renderman users to denoise from disk
+Allows Pixar Renderman users to use the denoise based on rendered files from disk